 Why is audio quality so important?

-There are any number of reasons why paying attention to your audio capture and post-production is so important.
-In the case of footage which relies heavily on spoken word content, such as corporate video, documentary, TV drama or newsgathering, audio tracks will carry just as much, if not more key information than visual elements; and, put simply, you can’t understand what you can’t hear!
+There are a number of reasons why paying attention to your audio capture and post-production is so important.
+In the case of footage which relies heavily on spoken word content, such as corporate video, documentary, TV drama, or newsgathering, audio tracks will carry just as much, if not more key information than visual elements; and, put simply, you can’t understand what you can’t hear!
 A good example of where this simple principle was forgotten, is the otherwise lavish and well-produced 2014 BBC adaptation of Daphne du Maurier’s Jamaica Inn, which was slammed for containing vast swathes of completely incomprehensible dialogue between key characters.
 OK, in this case, the issues were down to deliberate, though highly questionable production decisions, which prioritised dramatic effect over intelligibility, rather than being the result of poor technical management.
 However, the point is that if a high-value mainstream TV drama can be spoiled by inaudible dialogue, production at the level of us mere mortals can certainly suffer.

 Perceivable clarity isn’t the only issue that we have to be aware of with audio, however.
 Way back in pre-history, when we existed in a far more hostile environment than we enjoy today, perceiving, identifying and accurately placing the origin of both potential prey and potential predator sounds became key to survival, and, as a result, our hearing evolved to be highly sensitive to even slightly conflicting audio information.
-Even though our survival no longer depends upon us having a clear and information-rich audio image of our surroundings, we are still very sensitive to audio artefacts which don’t fit our expectations.
+Even though our survival no longer depends upon us having a clear and information-rich audio image of our surroundings, we are still very sensitive to audio artifacts which don’t fit our expectations.
 A good example of this is when poorly managed room reverb somehow destroys the intimacy of an interview, because it simply doesn’t fit with the nice, tightly contained shot we see on-screen.
 Other issues such as poorly normalised audio, unwanted noise, or the overuse of equalisation and dynamics processing in post-production also cause listener discomfort.
 In short, there’s no shortage of opportunities to screw up!
-Last, but by no means least, audio misdemeanours are notoriously problematic to correct and frequently result in a cure that’s worse than the original disease.
+Last, but by no means least, audio misdemeanors are notoriously problematic to correct and frequently result in a cure that’s worse than the original disease.

 In this post, I’ll offer you some basic guidelines, which will help you to capture and post-produce better audio for your corporate video productions.